Smoked Pellet Grill Brisket

 3. Smoke

-The newer pellet smokers have this option but if yours doesn’t just put it on the lowest setting possible.
+If your grill doesn’t have a smoke setting, just put it on the lowest setting possible.
 This will allow more time for the brisket to take on smoke which I believe a brisket needs for it to taste the way it’s supposed to.

-If you have a second rack on your smoker, place the brisket on there with a foil pan underneath, fat cap pointing down.
+If you have a second rack on your smoker, place the brisket on there with a foil pan underneath, with the fat cap pointing down.

 raw seasoned brisket on the grill